Junior Watersports Dos & Don’ts

-Learn on land: If your child has had a go at any other sports where balance is key, then they’re already well equipped for any board sport.
-Whether you’re wind-surfing, surfing or wake boarding you’re well advised to hire the gear, ensuring it’s a manageable size and not off-putting.
-You can keep building skills in between the coastal and lake holidays with badminton, rock-climbing, gymnastics - anything where balance is honed.
+If your child has had a go at any other sports where balance is key, then they’re already well equipped for a board sport.
+Whether you’re wind-surfing, surfing or wakeboarding you’re well advised to hire the gear, ensuring it’s a manageable size.
+You can keep building skills in between the coastal and lake holidays with badminton, bouldering, gymnastics - anything where balance is honed.
 Investing too much money in gear upfront could cause friction, and water-sports tend to demand both lots of gear and big time commitments.
 Do as much on land - near home - as you can.

 Another confidence-booster for kids is knowing that adults have faith in them.
 Constant monitoring is counter-productive.
 As the ocean is a seriously dangerous environment, you’re well off starting on lakes, where the adult is likely to be less anxious.
 It’s easier for you to let young paddlers or surfers try things out for themselves when the damage limitation is given.